loader image

 OUTPUTS

-• Expansion of portfolio to 28 properties with a total property value of RM10.5 billion
+• Portfolio of 28 properties with a total property value of RM10.2 billion

 • Average occupancy rate: